-Sales of Patient Administration Sets (PAS) represented 72.2% of TechnegasTM revenue 3,079 boxes of PAS were sold (equal to 153,950 patient procedures), which is 297 more than the previous year, an increase of 11%.
+3,079 boxes of Patient Administration Set (PAS) were sold (equal to 153,950 patient procedures), which is 297 more than the previous year.
 PAS revenue rebounded strongly in the major established markets of France, Germany and Canada, by 25%, 27% and 18% respectively.
-Declines in sales were recorded in other smaller-user European countries and Asia.
-All other markets recorded gains in sales, with overall PAS revenue up 5%.
+Declines in sales were recorded in other smaller-user European countries (Other/Russia) and Asia.
+All other markets recorded gains in sales.